Archs/dtsparser/README.md

 2. BOM is not supported

-    if parsing not parse, try save the file without UTF8 BOM
+    if parsing not parse, try saving the file without UTF8 BOM first